Le-foucheur/Typst-VarTable/documentation.typ

 #pagebreak()

-== 2.2 - The content parameter
+== 2.2 - The contents parameter
-The content parameter must be an array with one element per line (per label)\
+The contents parameter must be an array with one element per line (per label)\

 Each element is itself an array with one element per column, with a different format for either sign or variation rows\